Publications

 Media coverage: [Süddeutsche Zeitung] [MDR] [WDR] [FOCUS] [Spiegel Online] [LeSoir] [Freie Presse] [Neues Deutschland]

-Summaries: [ZEW Kurzexpertise] [ifo Schnelldienst] [Ökonomenstimme]
+Summaries: [EBRD Transition Report Box 4.2] [ZEW Kurzexpertise] [ifo Schnelldienst] [Ökonomenstimme]

 Joint work with Bettina Peters.
 (Previous title: Incumbents and Entrants as Carriers of Productivity Growth and Innovation).
 2023.